End-to-End Jet Classification of Boosted Top Quarks with the CMS Open Data: Timing Performance Comparison

 The Horovod framework \cite{sergeev2018horovod} was used to perform the GPU scaling, as it provides flexibility of scaling the training of the network to multiple GPUs.
 Horovod takes advantage of the inter-GPU and inter-node communication methods such as NCCL (Nvidia Collective Communications Library) and MPI (Message Passing Interface) to distribute the deep learning model parameters between various workers and aggregate them accordingly.

 Figure \ref{fig:scaleGraph} shows the training time when the final optimised model was scaled to multiple GPUs.
 Going from one to two GPUs, we observe a roughly 50\% decrease in training speeds.
-However, as we continue to double the GPUs, we start to see diminishing returns in improvement.
+However, as we continue to double the GPUs, we observe diminishing returns in improvement.
 This is primarily due to the underlying input bottlenecks which are not addressed by improving computation parallelization.
-Additionally, adding more GPUs will increase the output latency associated with averaging gradients.
+Additionally, adding more GPUs increases the output latency associated with averaging gradients.